GoodDollar/poc3/README.md

 ### Deployment of the contracts:
 This installation will also deploy your contracts to the network you choose (Ganache, Ropsten, etc.).
-1. Get POC2 project from: https://github.com/GoodDollar/poc2
+You will first need to get POC2 project from: https://github.com/GoodDollar/poc2

-Choose Step 2 or step 3 according to the chosen network:
+Choose according to the chosen network:

-2. To use with Ropsten / Hosted Blockchain:
+__To use with Ropsten / Hosted Blockchain__:

-  2.1.
-Create “secrets.json” file similar to “secrets-example.json”, use your mnemonic & ropsten API.
+1. Create “secrets.json” file similar to “secrets-example.json”, use your mnemonic & ropsten API.

-  2.2.
-Install:
+2. Install:

 ```
 npm install
 ```

-  2.3.
-Deploy the contracts:
+3. Deploy the contracts:
 ```
 truffle migrate --network ropsteninfura
 ```

-3. To use with Ganache:
+__To use with Ganache__
-  3.1	Verify Ganache is up and running.
+1. Verify Ganache is up and running.
-  3.2.
-In “truffle.js”, Modify “from” key under “development” and “test” networks according to your first address ganache UI.
+2. In “truffle.js”, Modify “from” key under “development” and “test” networks according to your first address ganache UI.
-  3.3.
-Install:
+3. Install:
 ```
 npm install
 ```

-  3.4.
-Deploy the contracts:
+4. Deploy the contracts:
 ```
 truffle migrate --network development
 ```